svdavid/NEUS642/cheatsheet.md

 ## Formatting

 The course staff has a script that will automatically format your notebook in preparation for class.
+Create a file called "MYNOTEBOOKE_base.ipynb".
+This is the "base" notebook that will be converted into "teacher", "student" and "answers" versions.

-The script will:
+The conversion script will:

 * Scan for all markdown headings (lines starting with `#`, `##`, `###`, etc.) and create a table of contents at the top of the file listing these headings.
 * Scan for comments in code cells starting with `# Answer`.
 For each code cell, everything after `# Answer` to the end of the cell will be deleted and replaced with `# Your answer here`.
 Note that the cell can contain text *before* the `# Answer` line that will not get deleted.
 * Scan for all exercises starting with a markdown heading (e.g., `## Exercise`, `### Exercise`, etc.) and auto-number them. **Do not number your exercises**.
-* You may inclue a title for the exercise in the format `Exercise - title` or `Exercise: title`.
+* You may inclue a title for the exercise in the format `Exercise - title`.

 To take advantage of this script, ensure that you use markdown formatting for your headers and do not number your exercises: